wp-plugins/mobile-client-detection-plugin/readme.txt

 Currently it can detect the following user-agents: Android, Blackberry, iPad, iPhone, iPod, IE mobile, webOS and even GoogleBot mobile.

+Beside that it can detect various desktop platforms & browsers (it can detect Internet Explorer), so it's quite handy for fixing things for specific user-agents - instead of conditional CSS.

 == Installation ==